roderick1717/End-to-End-Prediction-Tool/README.md

 **Multiwfn：** Used to extract descriptors from Gaussian output files.

 **OpenBabel：** Converts SMILES strings to 3D structures.

 ### Python Packages
+Install the Python packages with:
-Panda joblib rdkit cclib periodictable
+'pip install pandas joblib rdkit cclib periodictable'